about / archives / contact / subscribe / twitter

 Fox News Channel is an American cable news channel owned by Rupert Murdoch’s News Corp.

 Since 2002, Fox News has been the highest-rated of America’s three primary cable news networks, ahead of MSNBC and CNN.
-It had its biggest year in 2009 and experienced further growth in early 2010.
+Its audience size peaked in 2009, though it remains well ahead of its competitors.
 It earned $534.8 million in profits in 2009, up 19 percent from the previous year, and higher than either CNN or MSNBC.

 Fox News has a staff of about 1,200 in about 20 bureaus.
 It launched the Fox Business Network, a cable news channel, in 2007.